Skip to main content

 Making a formal complaint

-If you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing, as soon as possible after the event and ideally within a few days, as this helps us to establish what happened more easily.
+If you are unable to resolve your complaint in this way and wish to make a formal complaint, you should do so, preferably in writing, as soon as possible after the event, ideally within a few days.
+This helps us establish what happened more easily.

 In any event, this should be: within 12 months of the incident, or within 12 months of you discovering that you have a problem.